People's Monarchist Party (Portugal)

-The People's Monarchist Party (Partido Popular Monárquico, /pt/) is a political party in Portugal.
-It was founded in 1974 in an effort to unify Monarchist political forces opposed to the Estado Novo and supportive of the Carnation Revolution's restoration of Democracy.
+The People's Monarchist Party (Partido Popular Monárquico /pt/) is a political party in Portugal.
+It was founded in 1974 in an effort to unify Monarchist political forces opposed to the Estado Novo and supportive of the Carnation Revolution's restoration of democracy.

 The party seeks the restoration of the Portuguese monarchy, however, since 2008, argue that the leading claimants to the Portuguese throne, the House of Braganza, are illegitimate, instead supporting the House of Loulé.
 The People's Monarchist Party is a member of the International Monarchist Conference and the European Christian Political Party.

 Background

 Monarchist militants during the ill-fated Monarchy of the North.

 The "blue and white" flag of the Kingdom of Portugal remains a popular symbol among monarchists and are the colors of the PPM.

 Portugal had been a Monarchy from its foundation in 1143 until 1910, often associated with the House of Braganza who secured Portuguese independence from Spain in 1640 after the extinction of the House of Aviz and the ensuing Iberian Union.
 From 1828 to 1834 the House of Braganza fought a civil war between two of its factions, the Miguelists and the Constitutionalists, with the former supporting the more absolutist and traditionalist Miguel I the uncle of the ruling Maria II who usurped power from his niece arguing that women couldn't inherit the throne retroactively, while the latter supported Maria and where led by her father Pedro I, who abdicated in favor of his daughter to become Emperor of Brazil in 1826.
 The Liberals would win, and Maria II was restored to the throne, and although Miguel renounced his claim to the throne, his descendants still claim royal legitimacy.

 Calls to abolish the Monarchy in favor of a Republic started in earnest in 1890 when the Kingdom caved to a British ultimatum to abandon the Pink Map which proved to be a massive national embarrassment.
 In 1908 Republicans would massacre the royal family, killing both the king, Carlos I, and his son and heir Luís Filipe with the then 18-year-old Manuel II ascending to the throne.
-Although Manuel was well liked he was unable to repair the deteriorating status of the Monarchy, and on the 5th of October, 1910, a Republican revolution succeeded in toppling the monarchy and forcing the royal family into exile in the United Kingdom.
-Elements of the military, however, remained loyal to the monarchy, and attempted to restore it which culminated in the Monarchy of the North, which saw Monarchists military formations size Portugal's second largest city, Porto, in 1919 as a launching point to restore royal control over the entire country.
+Although Manuel was well liked he was unable to repair the deteriorating status of the Monarchy, and on 5 October 1910, a Republican revolution succeeded in toppling the monarchy and forcing the royal family into exile in the United Kingdom.
+Elements of the military, however, remained loyal to the monarchy, and attempted to restore it which culminated in the Monarchy of the North, which saw Monarchists military formations seize Portugal's second largest city, Porto, in 1919 as a launching point to restore royal control over the entire country.
 The monarchists, however, failed to gain any notable public support in the rest of the country, and after a Republican counter-attack, the Monarchy of the North was abolished before the end of the year with Monarchism becoming politically ostracized.